Judgments and orders

 Judgments and orders must show the date on which they were made and must be sealed by the court.
 Other requirements are dependent upon the type of judgment or order and the court in which it is made.

-Courts may draw up orders or request that the parties do so.
+Courts may draw up orders or direct that the parties do so.
 There are a number of court forms of orders and judgments.
 All consent orders are prepared by the parties.

-For more details, see Practice Note: Judgments and orders—drafting and formalities.
+For more details about drafting orders, see Practice Note: Judgments and orders—drafting and formalities.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.